-Risks Arising from Measurement, monitoring and management of risk Operational risk & Resilience risk Operational risk is the risk to achieving the Bank's strategy objectives as a result of inadequate or failed internal process people and systems or from external events.
-Resilience risk is the risk that we are unable to provide criti services to our customers, affiliates and counterparties as a re of sustained and significant operational disruption. ses, operations or external events, and is relevant t every aspect of the Bank's business.
-Regulatory compliance risk and financial crimical risk are discussed below. process, which assesses the level of risk and observe the letter and spirit of all relevant laws, codes, rules, risk, and arises from the risks associated with the • measured by reference to identified metrics, regulations and standards of good market practice, and incur Bank breaching its duty to clients and other incident assessments, regulatory feedback and the fines and penalties and suffer damage to its business as a counterparties, inappropriate market conduct and judgment and assessment of our regulatory consequence.
+Risks Arising from Measurement, monitoring and management of risk Dperational risk & Resilience risk Derational risk & Resilience risk Derational risk is the risk to achieving the Bank's strategy or bjectives as a result of inadequate or failed internal processes, seople and systems or from external events.
+Resilience risk is the risk that we are unable to provide critical ervices to our customers, affiliates and counterparties as a result of sustained and significant operational disruption. external events, and is relevant to every Bank's business. • Regulatory compliance risk and financial discussed below. operations or Operational risk is: aspect of the • measured using the risk and control assessmen process, which assesses the level of risk and effectivene: § ORR will establish, embed and manage the framewor for Operational Risk Management within the Ris Management structure, ensuring robust challenge ar actionable guidance across all Non-Financial Risk (NFF risks.